-Using MySQL with Node.js & the mysql JavaScript Client — SitePoint
+Using MySQL with Node.js and the mysql JavaScript Client — SitePoint

 });

 Save the changes and run the file.
-Once executed you should be able to view the data returned from the database.
+Once it’s executed, you should be able to view the data returned from the database:

 affectedRows: 0,